semorgan/Signal-Separation/README.md

 ## Background Statistics Folder
-- `whitening.m': script which generates plot of whitening transformation on Gaussian random variables
+- `whitening.m`: script which generates plot of whitening transformation on Gaussian random variables
-- `joint_distributions.m': script which generates plots of joint distributions of Gaussian and non-Gaussian random variables before and after orthogonal transformation
+- `joint_distributions.m`: script which generates plots of joint distributions of Gaussian and non-Gaussian random variables before and after orthogonal transformation
-- `cross_corr_ex.m': script that generates figures showing an example of finding time lag with cross correlation
+- `cross_corr_ex.m`: script that generates figures showing an example of finding time lag with cross correlation

 ## ICA Folder